 Kiwibank is making significant changes to the way it carries on business to reduce risks, improve customer experience and make the bank more resilient and adaptable.
+This will impact Kiwibank systems, processes, and people.
 Making these changes over the short-to-medium term depends on the successful management and implementation of a significant amount of work.
 This includes enhancing Kiwibank's information systems and technology and transforming customer service delivery.
 The required changes are ongoing and complex, and are being implemented progressively.
 Carrying out these changes may take longer or cost more than planned.
 Failure to successfully carry out this work could have an adverse impact on Kiwibank's business, financial results, access to capital and competitive position.